 1. Proof of a negative Covid-19 result in English taken within 72 hours prior to departure to the UK.
 Find out more about the testing requirements here:

-4. If you are required to quarantine upon arrival, you can either quarantine for 10 days now instead of the 14 days or you might want to take part in the Test to Release Scheme.
-This means that your isolation time will be cut from 10 days to a minimum of just 6-8 days, upon receiving a negative test result that you can take on day 5 of your arrival.
-You do need to book and pay for test prior to your departure and then opt in to the scheme on the Passenger l Locator Form you will complete prior to travel.
+5. All arrivals, except those travelling through, or from 'red list' countries can take part in the Test to Release Scheme.
+This means that their isolation time can be cut from 10 days to a minimum of just 6-8 days, upon receiving a negative test result that can be taken on day 5 of quarantine.
+You do need to book and pay for test prior to your departure but can simply opt in to the scheme on the Passenger Locator Form you will complete prior to travel.
+Please note that your child will still be required to take tests on day 2 and 8, regardless of whether they remain in quarantine.
 You can find out more about this scheme, and booking a test here.

 PLEASE MAKE SURE YOU HAVE SENT YOUR CORRECT MOBILE TELEPHONE NUMBER TO email@example.com BEFORE YOU LEAVE AND PLEASE MAKE SURE YOU KEEP YOUR PHONE CHARGED UP SO THAT WE CAN CONTACT YOU DURING YOUR JOURNEY AND WHEN YOU LAND IN THE UK.